 looking through a lens you wouldn’t normally use.
 Notice where it works and where it doesn’t because this is how you get experience.

 Try moving yourself back away from the scene and shoot with a longer lens just to see what it looks like.
 Experimental digital images cost nothing and it’s through experimenting you get experience.

 And don't be afraid to get it wrong.
 Pictures which didn't quite work are a fantastic opportunity to really look and see what the image needed to give it life.

 So - the answer to the question ‘which is the best landscape lens?’ is that there is no ‘best’ landscape lens as in a single piece of kit.
 If you have focal lengths from a very wide 10mm to a long 200mm or more, you have all your bases covered.

 In my next photography tip we’ll take a look at how choosing your point of view will help you shoot remarkable images.

 In the meantime, if you’d like to get some hands on experience of choosing the right landscape lens call me about a One-to-One Photography Course and I’ll help you put theory into practise.
 If you’d like to get together a small group and spread the cost give me a call and let’s arrange it.

 Our downloadable Camera Lenses Course will help you get your head around what different length lenses can do and when they work best.

-And if you’re just starting out take a look at our Ultimate Beginners Course which is designed to make the biggest impact on your photography in the shortest possible time.
+And if you’re just starting out take a look at our Masterclass in Photography which is designed to make the biggest impact on your photography in the shortest possible time.